 from mnist import MNIST from ngraph.frontends.neon import ArrayIterator # Create the dataloader train_data, valid_data = MNIST(args.data_dir).load_data() train_set = ArrayIterator(train_data, args.batch_size, total_iterations=args.num_iterations) valid_set = ArrayIterator(valid_data, args.batch_size)

-One can compose models as a list of layers that then gets passed to a container, which handles how the layers are linked.
+You can compose models as a list of layers which then gets passed to a container that handles how the layers are linked.
 Here we just have a sequential list of layers, so we use the

 from ngraph.frontends.neon import Affine, Preprocess, Sequential from ngraph.frontends.neon import GaussianInit, Rectlin, Logistic, GradientDescentMomentum seq1 = Sequential([Preprocess(functor=lambda x: x / 255.), Affine(nout=100, weight_init=GaussianInit(), activation=Rectlin()), Affine(axes=ax.Y, weight_init=GaussianInit(), activation=Logistic())])